History

 Temporary ASsistance for Needy Families (TANF)

-The objective of the TANF Program is to provide emergency financial assistance to families experiencing a financial or other crisis through the payment of past due rent, mortgage or utility bills (electric, water and gas) to enable them to remain stably housed and for the provision of case management services.
+TANF Program funds provide emergency financial assistance to families experiencing a financial, or other crisis, through the payment of past due rent, mortgage or electric, gas and water utility bills to enable them to remain stably housed and for the provision of case management services.

 Board of Directors